CiwPython/Ciw/docs/index.rst

-Welcome to ASQ's documentation!
+Welcome to Ciw's documentation!
 ===============================

-ASQ is a recursive acronym that stands for ASQ Simulates Queues.
-This package is a simulation framework for open queueing networks.
+Ciw (Welsh for queue), is a simulation framework package for open queueing networks.

 Contents: